gillesdelhaes/SimpleWatch/USER_GUIDE.md

 3. Each service shows:
    - Name and description
    - Category tag
-   - Associated monitors
+   - Associated monitors (can have multiple!)
-   - Monitor status (Active/Inactive)
+   - Monitor details and status (Active/Inactive)

 ### Adding a Service Manually